 Safety Professionals use a risk matrix to assess the various risks of hazards (and incidents) and other safety events.
-Understanding the components of a risk matrix will allow you and your organization to manage risk effectively.
+Understanding the components of a risk matrix will allow you and your organization to manage risk effectively and reduce workplace incidents.
 Check out the three components of the risk matrix; severity, probability, and risk assessment that we utilize in the IndustrySafe software below.

 You can also download our Risk Matrix Calculation Guide: